What I've Been Missing

 My father never joined the Klan.
-And Neo-Nazis would have disgusted him.
+And meo-Nazis would have disgusted him.
 He didn’t serve in WWII to see Americans goose-stepping down Main Street waving swastikas.

 And yet, my father was an unapologetic racist.

 In his mind, blacks were simply inferior to whites.
 This was for him a fact of nature.
 The sun rises in the east.
 Leaves change colors in the fall.
 Whites are superior to blacks.
-So he felt secure in his belief that whites should inhabit a higher social, economic, and political position than blacks.
+So he felt secure in his belief that whites should inhabit a higher social, economic and political position than blacks.

 As long as blacks showed the expected level of deference, he condescended in a genteel way.
 He restricted his use of the n-word to conversations with whites.
 He eventually learned that some whites—like me—would be offended by the word and watched his tongue more carefully in some circles.

 Well, actually, around me he continued to use the n-word to get under my skin.
 Since I lived with my mother after their divorce and only infrequently visited my father, he would reinforce that I was always welcome by saying, “This is your home no matter what, even if you bring home a black woman.”
-Only, he used the n-word.
+Only he used the n-word.

 My father despised what he and others called n-lovers.
 He considered me one, I guess.
-So he was telling me that he’d make an exception in my case since I was blood and all.
+So he was telling me that he’d make an exception in my case, since I was blood and all.

 It gradually dawned on me that my father did not harbor feelings of hatred toward blacks so long as they were poor and sort of servile.
 He grew indignant when they forgot what he considered to be their place.

 The Civil Rights Movement enraged him.
-He despised Martin Luther King, Jr..
-Whites who marched with Dr. King were traitors.
+He despised Martin Luther King Jr. Whites who marched with Dr. King were traitors.
 N-lovers.
 Beneath his contempt.

 What he considered uppity blacks and n-lovers were the enemy among us.
 He hated them.